Peter-Paul Verbeek: Administrative tenure

 During his tenure as Rector of the University of Amsterdam, Verbeek oversaw the response to student protests against his refusal to cut institutional partnerships with organizations aiding the Gaza genocide.
 Protests were part of a global call to exert pressure on universities which "enable" genocide.
 Verbeek was criticized by academic staff and students at the university for refusing to cut ties as the university had done in the case of the Russian invasion of Ukraine, for allowing physical injury to students by repeatedly calling police to disperse protestors, and for limiting political speech on campus in violation of Article 9 of the Dutch Constitution.
 In particular, Verbeek repeatedly ignored advice by representative bodies such as the Works Council and the Student Council and refused dialogue with unionized academic staff, resulting in "discontent about the lack of a constructive dialogue between governance and community, which creates distrust and stops communication."
 This culminated in a labor strike of academic staff, the Netherlands' first strike over Palestine.

-On October 15th, 2025, the board of the University of Amsterdam announced that it would finally cut partnerships with Israeli universities, citing its "responsibility to continue reflecting on external academic collaborations and the values ...adhere[d] to in these collaborations" two years after the start of the Gaza genocide and over a year and a half after the International Court of Justice ruled the plausibility of an ongoing genocide in Gaza.
+On 15 October 2025, the board of the University of Amsterdam announced that it would finally cut partnerships with Israeli universities, citing its "responsibility to continue reflecting on external academic collaborations and the values ...adhere[d] to in these collaborations" two years after the start of the Gaza genocide and over a year and a half after the International Court of Justice ruled the plausibility of an ongoing genocide in Gaza.

+On 30 January 2026 Verbeek announced his departure as rector, to become president of the Royal Netherlands Academy of Arts and Sciences.